Porridge (1974 TV series): Stage show

 In 2009 Porridge was adapted into a stage show, also written by Clement and La Frenais, starring former EastEnders actor Shaun Williamson as Fletcher and Daniel West as Godber.
 Peter Kay, a fan of the show, was previously offered the role but turned it down.
 It opened in September 2009 to positive reviews.

 Related publications

 Ronnie Barker was the author of Fletcher's Book of Rhyming Slang (Pan, 1979), which includes an introduction by 'Fletch'.

+The 2001 book Porridge: The Inside Story (not to be confused with the 1979 film novelisation of the same name) contains a series guide by Richard Webber and the scripts of the three seasons and the Christmas specials by Dick Clement and Ian La Frenais.
+The book was republished in 2005 under the title Porridge: The Complete Scripts and Series Guide.

+Comedy Classics: Porridge

+On 16 December 2023, Channel 5 aired a 66-minute special retrospective for their "Comedy Classics" series.
+Actors and celebrities, including two former cast members Christopher Biggins and Philip Jackson take a look back, discuss and pay tribute to the show.